-This walk doesn’t get many out of town visitors and the few people you meet on the trail are likely to be local residents taking their pooches for a walk – this is one of the relatively few dog-friendly walks in the Blue Mountains.
-If you are not a fan of dogs, don’t worry, you won’t meet many, and those you do will be on leashes.
+This walk doesn’t get many out-of-town visitors and the few people you meet on the trail are likely to be local residents taking their pooches for a walk – this is one of the relatively few dog-friendly walks in the Blue Mountains.

 The walk is mostly easy with a few steep sections leading to the waterfalls from the main trail.
 It may get quite muddy after the rain, so proper hiking shoes are a good idea for this walk.

 Track at a glance

 - Distance: 2.8 km circuit

 - Difficulty: Moderate There are some steep sections approaching the waterfalls and at the start and the end of the track

 How to get to South Lawson waterfall walk

 - Driving: Take the Great Western Hwy out of Sydney and exit at Lawson.
 Drive for 1 km along Honour Avenue and park on the corner of Honour Avenue and Livingstone Street in Lawson.